qiang-yi/GEOG476/assignment/lec10_assignment_MapBox.md

 <img src="../lecture/images/fig50.jpg" width="1000">

 ## More about Mapbox
 In addition to a basemap, you can create various types maps (e.g. thematic map, 3D map, heat map...) using MapBox.
-You may refer to [the tutorials in MapBox](https://docs.mapbox.com/help/tutorials/) about how to create these maps.
+You may refer to [the tutorials in MapBox](https://docs.mapbox.com/help/tutorials/) to learn how to create these maps.

-However, bear in mind, MapBox is not free.
+However, bear in mind, MapBox is NOT free.
 MapBox gives you [free monthly usage up to a limit](https://www.mapbox.com/pricing/).
-If you want to deploy your web map in a website with many users, you should either have the budget to pay for the MapBox usage or build your own web service.
+If you want to deploy your web map in a website with many users, you should either have the budget to pay for the usage or build your own web service (next lesson).

 Note, relying your web map functionalities on a commercial provider is always a risk.
 The price hike of Google Maps in 2018 affected many web map applications built on its APIs.
 For long-term sustainability of you web map, it is better to prepare back-ups for potential unavailability of the services.